Artist: Salvator Rosa (Italian, Arenella (Naples) 1615–1673 Rome)

 Dimensions: 39 x 31 1/4 in.
 (99.1 x 79.4 cm)

 Credit Line: Bequest of Mary L. Harrison, 1921

-According to the inscription, the picture was a gift by Rosa to his friend Giovanni Battista Ricciardi (16241686).
-Ricciardi was a man of letters and a reader in moral philosophy at Pisa.
-The painting is listed in an inventory drawn up after Ricciardi's death as "a philosopher who writes on a skull."
+According to the inscription, this picture was a gift by Rosa to his friend Giovanni Battista Ricciardi (1624–1686), a man of letters from Pisa.
 Although it was later described as a portrait of Ricciardi, the figure resembles Rosa and it is likely to be a self-portrait.
-The wreath of cypress is an emblem of mourning, while on the table is a book by the Roman stoic philosopher Seneca (Seneca's name is a pentiment; it was painted out by Rosa).
-The Greek inscription on the skull reads "Behold, whither, when."
+The wreath of cypress is an emblem of mourning, while on the table is a book by the Roman stoic philosopher Seneca.
+Salvator Rosa, painter, printmaker, poet, and actor, was one of the most fascinating personalities in seventeenth-century Italy.